Montazeri-1402/shabanpisheh-heydari-js/README.md

-we are a teammate in web designer web
+we are a teammate in web designer class